mistyk/inavradar-ESP32/README.md

 After the firmware is flashed on the devices you should see 'No FC' (or the name of the UAV) on the opposing display.
 If only the bottom line with TX and RX is showing, something is not working correctly, please open a serial terminal (Windows e.g. [PuTTy](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)).
 Reset the device connected to the terminal and send us a copy of the output.

+There is also a Android app in the [testing folder](https://github.com/mistyk/inavradar-ESP32/tree/master/testing) to control debugging modes like sending fake planes to FC or via radio.
+If your ESP is powered up you can pair it to your phone via Bluetooth.
+Also note that Bluetooth is disabled in arming.

+A [testing version](https://github.com/mistyk/inavradar-ESP32/tree/master/testing) of INAV needs to be installed on your FC.
+To connect the ESP32 to the FC wire up +5V and GND,
+TX from FC to ESP RX pin 17 and
+RX from FC to ESP TX ping 23.

 Thanks for testing! 😄 👍